seguid/seguid-python/tests/test_data/README.txt

 ---
 The M13.txt file contain the 6407 nucleotides circular single stranded DNA genome of the M13 bacteriophage.
-The M13 genome sequence is avaliable from the GenBank accession numbers NC_003287.2 or V00604.2
+The M13 genome sequence is available from the GenBank accession numbers NC_003287.2 or V00604.2

 https://www.ncbi.nlm.nih.gov/nuccore/NC_003287.2